f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     "f5-utils-file-transfer:path": "log/system/"
     }

-To download a specific log file use the following API call.
+To download a specific log file, use the following API call.

 .. code-block:: bash

     POST https://{{rseries_appliance1_ip}}:8888/restconf/data/f5-utils-file-transfer:file/f5-file-download:download-file/f5-file-download:start-download

-In the body of the API call select **form-data**, and then enter the key/value pairs as seen below.
+In the body of the API call select **form-data** and then enter the key/value pairs as seen below.
 The example provided will download the **snmp.log** file that resides in the **log/system** directory.

 .. image:: images/rseries_monitoring_snmp/snmplogdownload.png
   :align: center